 - Review and select your preferred exchange program.

 - Apply for exchange from the relevant program’s page (via the Apply for Exchange button at the bottom of the page).

 - You’ll be required to provide background information regarding the placement and your interests.

-- Indicate that you’re ready to receive faculty approval (at question 5).
+- Indicate that you’re ready to receive faculty approval (at the appropriate question).